sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-05_the-death-of-timur-i-leng.md

 +++
-title = "The death ofxa0Timur-i-leng"
+title = "The death of Timur-i-leng"

 +++
 This year marks the 600th anniversary of the death of the great Islamic